filamentphp/filament/packages/actions/docs/06-adding-an-action-to-a-livewire-component.md

 }
 ```

-## Grouping actions
+## Grouping actions in a Livewire view

-You may group actions together into a dropdown menu by using the `<x-filament-actions::group>` Blade component, passing in the `actions` array as an attribute:
+You may [group actions together into a dropdown menu](grouping-actions) by using the `<x-filament-actions::group>` Blade component, passing in the `actions` array as an attribute:

 ```blade
 <div>